itf/6s092/courses/IAP19/PS/PS19/content.md

 csq_allow_submit_after_answer_viewed = False
 csq_soln = '241560'
 csq_nsubmits = None
-csq_name="p8"
 </question>

 For the next two questions, suppose the graph is undirected.
-We define a *connected component* of an undirected graph to be the set of all vertices in the original graph that are reachable by a path to a single vertex in that graph. connected subgraph of the original graph, which is not connected to any other vertex (that is, it is the biggest connected piece possible).
+We define a *connected component* of an undirected graph to be the set of all vertices in the original graph that are reachable by a path to a single vertex in that graph.

 <question expression>
 csq_prompt = "If I wish to explore the entirety of a graph $G$ with $n$ connected components, how many times will I have to call on the `depth_first()` function?
 Give an exact answer, i.e. do not use big-O notation for this question."